ruairitobrien/ruairitobrien-blog/src/render/posts/introduction-to-kubernetes.html.md

  - kubernetes
 ---

 This post is a relatively short introduction to kubernetes.
+I wont actually be explaining what kubernetes.
+That content is all available on [the kubernetes website](https://kubernetes.io/).
+This post is about using kubernetes for the first time and playing around with some of the basic features.

 We will look at using kubernetes in two ways.
-With Google cloud and with minikube.
+With the Google Cloud Platform (GCP) and with minikube.

-You can use one or the other or both.
-Or indeed some other cloud provider.
-I recommend playing around with Google Cloud Platform (GCP) ad minikube since it won't cost you anything.
-For GCP you just need a Google account.
-You will also need a way to setup billing which pretty much means you will need a credit card.
-You won't have to spend money but you will need billing enabled in the GCP account.
+You can use one or the other or both, or indeed some other cloud provider but GCP and minikube ar ewhat we will use here.
+I recommend playing around with both GCP and minikube since it won't cost you anything.
+For GCP you need a Google account but you will also need a way to setup billing which pretty much means you will need a credit card.
+You won't have to spend money but you will need to have billing enabled in the GCP account.

 ### Install the GCP SDK

-Instructions here are good: https://cloud.google.com/sdk/
+Instructions here are good and cover all platforms: https://cloud.google.com/sdk/

-You can also just use the cloud console in the google cloud console but I will use gcloud in the examples here.
+You can also just use the cloud console in the GCP UI but I will use `gcloud` in the examples here.

 ### Install kubectl

-Assumes you have followed the instructions above and installed gcloud:
+Assumes you have followed the instructions above and installed `gcloud`.

 ```
  gcloud components install kubectl